Trump Says US Can Reopen Strait of Hormuz as Iran Disrupts Global Oil Supply

 In a statement posted on Truth Social, Trump said that with “a little more time,” the US would be able to restore access to the critical waterway, which remains effectively closed following Iranian retaliation to US-Israeli strikes launched in late February.

-The Strait of Hormuz, through which nearly 20 percent of the world’s oil passes, has become the focal point of the الأزمة, with its disruption triggering sharp increases in global energy prices and raising concerns over supply stability.
+The Strait of Hormuz, through which nearly 20 percent of the world’s oil supply passes, has become the focal point of the crisis.
+Its disruption has triggered sharp increases in global energy prices and raised serious concerns about supply stability worldwide.

 The conflict, now in its fifth week, has intensified pressure on Washington to secure a swift resolution, as financial markets react to uncertainty and regional instability deepens.